microsoft/FluidFramework/packages/framework/tinylicious-client/README.md

 The tinylicious-client package provides a simple and powerful way to consume collaborative Fluid data with the Tinylicious service.

-This package is marked as experimental and currently under development.
-The API surface is currently under going drastic braking changes with no guarantees on compatibility.

 ## Using tinylicious-client

 The tinylicious-client package has a default `TinyliciousClient` class that allows you to interact with Fluid.